rossoc/rossoc.github.io/preview/open_source_presentation.md

 - **Management Complexity**: Difficulties in coordinating multiple contributors.
 - **Funding Limitations**: Reliance on volunteer maintainers.
-- **Risk of Monopolization**: Large companies influencing project directions for their benefit.
+- **Risk of Monopolization**: Small companies have limited resources to allocate.

 ---